Living in Palm Beach

 To escape the hustle and bustle of Worth Avenue, venture to Phipps Ocean Park, which is well-equipped with picnic tables, cabanas and a tennis center.
 This serene beach is ideal for enjoying a moment of tranquility as you comb for cockleshells or try your hand at snorkeling in the crystalline water.
 Another outdoor attraction is the Society of the Four Arts Gardens.
 The Garden Club of Palm Beach maintains these lush botanical gardens, which are perfumed with fragrant ylang-ylang, jasmine and begonias.

-The Island of Palm Beach
+What's In The Area: Palm Beach

 Local tips and information for going out in the Palm Beach from The Corcoran Group.
 Explore dining, shopping and nightlife.All Palm Beach tips